Nelarius/playground/README.md

 ## Organization

 The C/C++ source code is in `src/`.
-The engine depends on some data, such as scriping files and shader source.
+The engine depends on some data, such as scripting files and shader source.
 These are located in `builtin/`.

 Within `src/` lies a number of subfolders.
 These are usually fairly independent modules, some of which I've provided their own README file.